BMG-Esports/gjallarhorn/README.md

 # `Gjallarhorn`

 Gjallarhorn is a tool for Brawlhalla community tournament producers to generate formatted JSON files for esports tournament stream overlays.
 Gjallarhorn can generate JSON files for multiple use cases, including tickers, casters, lower thirds, queues, players, and games.
-It pulls data from challengermode as well as Brawlhalla's Stats API.
+It pulls data from start.gg, challengermode as well as Brawlhalla's Stats API.

 ## Getting Started